 Otherwise, it's generally at very low levels in the blood and gets broken down quickly.

-Think of it as a turbo-boost for pregnancy related changes.
+Think of it as a turbo-boost for pregnancy-related changes.

 It's very common to include it in estradiol supplementation as a protective element which we'll investigate below.

-The main estrogen receptors affected (ER alpha or ER beta) are a little more interesting.
+The main estrogen receptors affected (ER-alpha or ER-beta) are a little more interesting.

 The different receptors are found throughout the body but with differing concentrations.

-One important difference for safety:
+One important difference in safety:

 The beta subtype seems to have a more profound effect on the central nervous and immune systems, and it generally counteracts the ERα-promoted cell hyperproliferation in tissues such as breast and uterus

-By looking at so-called, "knock out" mice, scientists are showing very different effects from knocking out either receptors.
+By looking at the so-called, "knock out" mice, scientists are showing very different effects from knocking out either receptors.

 They truly have different roles and that's very important to our discussion between the three versions of estrogen.